simeon4110/microreddit/README.md

 # Help Wanted
 We need java devs of all skill levels (from undergrad to retired engineer) to join the project.
-Spring Boot, REST, thymeleaf, Python (for connectors,) cassandra, redis, UX, UI, security, etc., are all skills we can use.
+Spring Boot, REST, thymeleaf, Python (for connectors,) cassandra, redis, UX, UI, security, JavaScript, etc., are all skills we can use.
 If you're looking for somewhere to take a crack at working on a big project, this is your chance.

 Only collaborators (eh, comrades?) can contribute, but anyone who asks will be added.
 No proof of experience needed, and no shame in screwing something up--we all had to learn somewhere and a repo can always be rolled back.